Gary Patterson: Early years

 Patterson began his coaching career in 1982 at Kansas State University as an assistant to head coach Jim Dickey.
 After subsequently serving a number of years as an assistant coach at a number of different schools, Patterson was hired by Dennis Franchione as the defensive coordinator at the University of New Mexico in 1996.
 He had previously served as a linebackers coach at Tennessee Tech (1983–1984) where Franchione was the offensive coordinator and in the same capacity on Franchione's Pittsburg State University staff in 1988, as well as playing on the 1980 Kansas State Wildcats football team when Franchione was an assistant on the coaching staff.
 He followed Franchione to Texas Christian University (TCU) in 1998, serving as the defensive coordinator there, as well.
 Patterson was a 2000 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
 He was named head coach at TCU prior to the Mobile Alabama Bowl in December 2000 after Franchione left to become the head coach at the University of Alabama.

-Patterson remains friends with New Mexico State head coach Jerry Kill from their time as coaches on Franchione's Pittsburg State staff.
+Patterson remains friends with former New Mexico State head coach Jerry Kill from their time as coaches on Franchione's Pittsburg State staff.
 Kill served as the best man during Patterson's wedding to wife Kelsey in 2004.